Farukh-Nizamani/Power-BI-Projects/README.md

 -- The use of SQL

--- List of Power BI features Used
+-- Power BI features Used

 -- Report Navigation